In this blog post, I present three different approaches for incorporating speech recognition into a web app, specifically an Ionic app.

 1. Cordova speech recognition plugin ¶

-When you create a Cordova application with Ionic and the browser does not support the functionality, you need you to look for a native plugin.
-Fortunately for us, there is a plugin that supports speech recognition:
+When creating a Cordova application with Ionic, if the browser doesn't support the required functionality, you'll need to look for a native plugin.
+Fortunately, there is a plugin that supports speech recognition: https://github.com/pbakondy/cordova-plugin-speechrecognition

 ionic cordova plugin add cordova-plugin-speechrecognition